Thilaga2022/My-Simple-Portfolio/README.md

-# My-Simple-Portfolio
+# My Portfolio Website

-A minimal two-page portfolio website showcasing my work and providing an easy way to get in touch.
-Home Page: Introduces me, my skills, and highlights some of my projects.
-Contact Page: Provides a contact form or links to my email and social media profiles for networking and collaboration.
+This is a simple **two-page portfolio website** built to showcase my work and provide an easy way to connect with me.

+## 📌 Pages

+- **Home:** Introduction, skills, and featured projects.
+- **Contact:** Contact form and links to my social profiles.

+## 🚀 Technologies Used

+- HTML
+- CSS

+Feel free to explore and connect! 😊